tidyverse/tidyverse.org/content/blog/2020-04-tidymodels-org/index.markdown

 The [**Getting Started** landing site](https://www.tidymodels.org/start/) has a series of five articles that are aimed at readers who have little to no experience with the tidymodels packages.
 Each article focuses on a specific task (e.g. building a model).
 The last article shows a small case study that brings all of the other elements together.

-We will be consolidating many of the vignetttes and articles that showcase code examples on the [**Learn**](https://www.tidymodels.org/learn/) page.
+We will be consolidating many of the vignettes and articles that showcase code examples on the [**Learn**](https://www.tidymodels.org/learn/) page.
 Previously, these were scattered across packages websites.
 The feedback that we've received was that keeping the articles in the individual sites made it too difficult to find the right material (especially when an article used multiple packages).
 Articles describing specific technical details of the package will remain in the pkgdown sites.

 The content in the **Learn** page are organized into these groups:

  * Perform Statistical Analysis
  * Create Robust Models
  * Tune, Compare, and Work with Your Models
- * Develop Custom Moldeing Tools
+ * Develop Custom Modeling Tools

 New articles will be added to the **Learn** section based on new functions or for specific topics that need more documentation (based GitHub issues as well as posts to StackOverflow or RStudio Community).